-The City of Fremont Public Works Department is developing a project to address the traffic safety issues on Morrison Canyon Road and is looking for community input.
+The City of Fremont Public Works Department is developing a project to address the traffic safety issues on Morrison Canyon Road.
 Possible project features that may be considered are:

 The proposed schedule for the Morrison Canyon Road traffic safety project is:

-- May 2018: Council meeting to select safety improvement options
+June 19, 2018: Council meeting to present safety improvement options